UNC IN SEVILLA

 • Housing: Homestay with Spanish host family

-• Academic Credit: SAS students will take a mix of COWA pre-approved SAS courses and courses at the University of Seville or EUSA.
-All SAS participants have to take at least one course at the University of Seville or EUSA and seek UNC credit approval for those courses.
-Students will take a minimum of 12 credit hours and all courses taken in Seville will count as transfer-credit, which means that they will not count towards the students´ GPA at UNC.
+• Academic Credit: AP students will take a mix of COWA pre-approved AP courses and courses at the University of Seville or EUSA.
+All AP participants have to take at least one course at the University of Seville or EUSA and seek UNC credit approval for those courses.
+Students will take a minimum of 12 credit hours and all courses taken in Seville will count as transfer-credit, which means that they will not count towards the students’ GPA at UNC.

 Request Information